Why Choose a Living Shoreline Approach

 - Improve water quality in our bays and estuaries by filtering pollutants like a living “kidney”

-- Provide for shorelines that are resilient to storm damage and sea level rise all on their own.
+- Provide for shorelines that are resilient to storm damage and sea level rise.
 A gradually sloping interface between land and sea helps maintain a plant community that can adapt as sea level rises.

 - Trap carbon to help reduce the effects of climate change

-- Create and connect diverse animal habitats, provide migratory corridors for plants and animals, and support valuable fisheries
+- Create and connect diverse animal habitats, provide migratory pathways for plants and animals, and support valuable fisheries

 - Beautify shorelines